SavvyProgrammer/Open-Farmer/README.md

 Connect a device in debugging (Do not use an Emulator for it, use a real device due to google's policy) then Click run to view the project on your device Recommended android 7.0 and above
+This app only works with Nigerian phone numbers as this solution is only for Nigerians.
 ```